 Notes

-- This should be glossy and lightly sticky, not watery.
+- The sauce should be glossy and lightly sticky rather than watery.
 If needed, leave the lid off a little longer at the end to thicken further.

 Nutrition Information: